What is Anxiety disorder

 - Avoiding social situations

-The following are specific anxiety disorders that are generally characterized by intense worry and fear with varying symptoms
+The following are specific disorders that are generally characterized by intense worry and fear with varying symptoms

 - Separation anxiety disorder